Muhannad7794/UXO_system/README.md

 ## ⚖️ License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under custom license issued for this repo.
+For further details check the LICENSE file.